CHETcica/CHETcica/README.md

 #### Hi there 👋
-###  my name chet i'm frontend-developer👨‍💻 from Thailand
+###  my name chet i'm new bie frontend-developer👨‍💻 from Thailand

 ---
 ### Skills 💻